-While it is easy to understand and apply the general strategy of bodywork used in Holotropic Breathwork, there are certain situations that deserve brief notice.
-As we will be describing a variety of situations and different forms of interventions, it is important to keep in mind that they all have one common denominator-to intensify the emotions and physical energies underlying the symptoms and bring them to conscious experience and full expression.
-This is highly specialized information that might be of interest for some general readers, but is of practical relevance only for certified facilitators of Holotropic Breathwork who have completed the GTT training and are thus permitted to use it in their work.
-We highly recommend as additional reading Tav Sparks' booklet entitled Doing Not Doing: A Facilitator's Guide to Holotropic Breathwork, an exposé of the basic strategy of holotropic work written in a clear and easily readable, humorous style (Sparks 1989).
+While it is easy to understand and apply the general strategy of body work used in Holotropic Breathwork, there are certain situations and different forms of interventions, it is important to keep in mind that they all have one common denominator-to intensify the emotions and physical energies underlying the symptoms and bring them to conscious experience and full expression.
+This is highly specialized information that might be of interventions of Holotropic Breathwork who have completed the GIT training and are thus permitted to use it in their work.
+We highly recommend as additional reading Tav Sparks' booklet entitled Doing Not Doing: A Facilitator's Guide to Holotropic Breathwork, an expose of the basic strategy of holotropic work written in a clear and easily readable, humorous style (Sparks 1989).